mozilla-services/socorro/docs/populatepostgres.rst

 (it is in breakpad_schema.sql referenced above).

-Normally this is run for the previous day by cron_daily_matviews.sh but you can simply run the backfill function to bootstrap the system:
+Normally this is run for the previous day by cron_daily_matviews.sh but you can simply run the backfill_matviews() function to bootstrap the system.

 This is normally run by the import.sh, so take a look in there if you need to make adjustments.